 This form of storytelling and history writing hides, not just accidentally, some of the most important points I wish to elaborate here.
 What initiated the opening of borders was not a national culture of welcoming, but first and foremost the self-determined and autonomous movements of those that were said they should not have been moving in that way but still did so.
 The cross-border movements that took place despite all the resistance only then brought into existence actions of solidarity, and support for flight and shelter.
 Therefore, migration didn't result from a supposedly pre-existing national culture of welcoming but the opposite, was it migration that produced those practices, affects, networks and ways of coming together, forms of commons.
 A certain sociality and economy bellow the grid of the nation state, fleeing from it and undermining it.
 What was later named and celebrated as welcoming culture - that is, the many and multiple practices of support and helping people’s arrival and moving further, as well as the resulting micro politicizations of the resident population - was therefore not the reason nor the condition, but the result and effect of migration.

 This productive and inventive force of cross-border movements can also be read out of a letter written shortly before the summer of 2015 by representatives of the municipality of Alberschwende, a small village in Austria.
 This letter already implied the politicizing potential of migration: "It brews in the country, it rumbles in the municipality!
 Through our activity with asylum seekers, we got an insight in the insufficiency of the European asylum system (Dublin agreement).
 We are no longer willing to join the shoulder-shruggers.
 We, people on the ground, seem to be more progressive in terms of asylum politics than the discouraged and, in this case, dishonest 'high' politicians” (Gemeinde Alberschwende 2015).
 This means that not only the migrants were depending on local support, but also those local networks of support depended on the presence of the migrants: If these migrants had not come in the summer of 2015 with their stories, experiences, desires and perspectives, these networks of support would simply never have existed.
-The presence of those who travelled or fled enabled the support networks to hear new stories and histories.
+The presence of those who traveled or fled enabled the support networks to hear new stories and histories.
 They heard stories first-hand, face to face, which they might have heard before through the mass media but had long forgotten behind other broadcasted horror stories.

 Therefore, migration brought about a politicization of those that enjoy - seemingly naturally - the rights of the citizen through which a denormalization of the state and the nation took place, irrespective of whether the people affected by this politicization considered themselves as helpers, supporters, activists or voluntaries.
 Through these forms of connection and of support debates emerged on who should be able to live “here” and under which conditions.
 Who was to be considered “from here”, who should not be living under certain given conditions, and with whom one wants to live were questions that exceeded the limited realm of law.
 Instead, these questions were discussed in shock, quiet, shame or fury next to the toilet at the railway station, the sidewalk in front of the refugee camp, during a common dinner, or on holidays at the sea.